Physical training is composed of two elemental variables: the intensity and amount of work.

 - Activity: An activity is a training event (a certain spatial form: bench press, powerlifting squat, snatch, etc.) with a certain number of sets (of repetitions)

 - Action: A set of reps with a given spatial form

 The skillful prescription of intensities and amounts in units to manifest certain training effects at certain times is the real art of strength & conditioning coaching.
 The larger the training unit across which a coach applies foresight to prescribe and control these elements, the greater their craft.

 With StratFit Digital, we are giving coaches very precise tools to empower them to use intensities, amounts, and units with peak creativity to develop masterful training strategies.
 With our applied science and digital technology system, coaches can skillfully combine the elemental and fundamental variables into the foundational value of physical training: The Internal Training Load.

 The internal load is the level of adaptational stress a given training unit applies to the athlete.

-Essentially, a coach prescribes certain intensities and reps in units of training to develop a certain load at particular times so an athlete’s form and preparedness progressively develops; this development leads to improved performance and success on the competitive field.
-The process is the same, albeit less complex for a personal trainer and a non-competitive gym client.
+Essentially, a coach prescribes certain intensities and reps in units of training to develop a certain load at particular times so an athlete’s form and preparedness progressively develop; this development leads to improved performance and success on the competitive field.
+The process is the same, albeit less complex, for a personal trainer and a non-competitive gym client.